Adaptations of Sherlock Holmes: Television series

+Hero Fiennes-Tiffin will star in the Prime Video series Young Sherlock.

 Television movies

 In the 1976 The Return of the World's Greatest Detective policemen Sherman Holmes suffers from a blow to the head resulting in him thinking he is Sherlock Holmes.

+Also in 1976, Sherlock Holmes in New York, Sherlock Holmes (Roger Moore) and Dr. John Watson (Patrick McNee) travel to New York City to investigate a recent threat made by Professor Moriarty (John Huston).
+During their investigation, Holmes and Watson are reunited with their old acquaintance Irene Adler (Charlotte Rampling), now a popular music-hall singer, who reveals that Moriarty has kidnapped her son.
+Moriarty has also left a note for Holmes informing him that he will be approached by the police soon for aid in a crime, and should he not refuse – Moriarty also informing him that he should provide no reason for his refusal – the boy will die.

 John Cleese starred as Holmes' grandson - Arthur Sherlock Holmes - in the comic TV special The Strange Case of the End of Civilization as We Know It (1977).
 Arthur Lowe played Dr. William Watson, the original doctor's grandson.

 Between 1979 and 1986, Soviet television produced a series of five television films at the Lenfilm movie studio, The Adventures of Sherlock Holmes and Dr. Watson.
 The series were split into eleven episodes and starred Vasily Livanov as Holmes and Vitaly Solomin as Watson.
 Livanov earned honorary membership Order of the British Empire for a performance ambassador Anthony Brenton described as "one of the best I've ever seen".

 In 1983, Ian Richardson portrayed Sherlock Holmes in The Sign of Four with David Healy as Dr. John H. Watson.
 Later that same year, Richardson again played Holmes in a version of The Hound of the Baskervilles with Donald Churchill as his Watson.